-• All drugs may not be available through the mail order program.
+- Some drugs may not be available through the mail order program.
 Some of the drug classes that may not be available are: narcotics, hospital solutions and certain drugs such as antipsychotic agents and AIDS therapies and other drugs for which state or federal laws or medical judgment limit the dispensing amount to less than 90 days.
-In addition, some injectables may not be available through mail order services.
-However, these excluded drugs are covered under the retail prescription drug program.
-For questions about the mail order prescription drug program or to inquire about specific drugs or medications, please call us at 1-800-694-9901.
+In addition, some injectables may not be available through the mail order drug program.
+Covered drugs and supplies that are not available through the mail order drug program may be purchased at a retail pharmacy.
+For questions about the mail order drug program or to inquire about specific drugs or medications, please call us at 1-800-694-9901. - Prescription drugs purchased at a retail pharmacy.
+The Plan's benefit for prescription drugs purchased at a retail pharmacy is dependent on: whether or not you use a network pharmacy; whether or not the claim is filed electronically by the pharmacy; and, whether the drugs were purchased at a non-U.S. pharmacy: - Network pharmacy; claims filed electronically by the pharmacy You will receive the maximum level of benefits when you use a network pharmacy and have the pharmacy file the claim electronically for you.